-This dimension is concerned with the degree of dispersion of ownership among certain shareholders.
-Ownership could be diluted among large number of shareholders or concentrated in small number of shareholders or block holders.
-The problem of diffuseness of ownership among large number of shareholders is that there will be weakness in monitoring management (Morck et al. 1988), but the advantage is that, there will not be a structure large enough to over control management.
+This dimension is about the degree of dispersion of ownership among certain shareholders.
+Ownership could be diluted among large number of shareholders or concentrated in small number of shareholders or "block holders".
+The problem of diffuseness of ownership among large number of shareholders means that there will be weakness in monitoring management (Morck et al. 1988), but the advantage is that, there will not be a structure that is large enough to over control management.
 In some cases, management would exploit the resources of the firm affecting its value and performance negatively (Berle and Means, 1932).